near/NEPs/text/0000-transaction-refactoring.md

 `TransactionBody` is now called just `Transaction`.
 It contains the list of actions that needs to be performed in a single batch and the information shared across these actions.

 `Transaction` contains the following fields
-- `originator_id` is an account ID of the transaction originator.
+- `signer_id` is an account ID of the transaction signer.
-- `public_key` is to identify the access key used to signs the transaction.
+- `public_key` is a public key used to identify the access key and to sign the transaction.
-- `nonce` is used to deduplicate and order transactions.
+- `nonce` is used to deduplicate and order transactions (per access key).
 - `receiver_id` is the account ID of the destination of this transaction.
 It's where the generated receipt will be routed for execution.
 - `action` is the list of actions to perform.

 An `Action` can be of the following:
-- `CreateAccount` creates a new account.
-It has to be the first action, and the receiver has to be a new account.
-Until we have the account deletion, it doesn't make sense for trying to create an account after some other action.
-The action will fail if the account already exists.
-`CreateAccount` also grants permission for all subsequent batched action for the newly created account.
-For example, deploying code on the new account.
+- `CreateAccount` creates a new account with the `receiver_id` account ID.
+The action fails if the account already exists. `CreateAccount` also grants permission for all subsequent batched action for the newly created account.
+For example, permission gto deploy code on the new account.
+Permission details are described in the reference section below.
 - `DeployContract` deploys given binary wasm code on the account.
-Either the `receiver_id` equals to the `originator_id`, or the batch of actions has started with `CreateAccount`, which granted that permission.
+Either the `receiver_id` equals to the `signer_id`, or the batch of actions has started with `CreateAccount`, which granted that permission.
 - `FunctionCall` executes a function call on the last deployed contract.
+The action fails if the account or the code doesn't exist.
 E.g. if the previous action was `DeployContract`, then the code to execute will be the new deployed contract. `FunctionCall` has `method_name` and `args` to identify method with arguments to call.
-It also has `fee` and the `amount`. `fee` is the transaction fee that is prepaid for this call to be spent on gas. `amount` is the attached amount of NEAR tokens that the contract can spend, e.g. 10 tokens to pay for a crypto-corgi.
+It also has `fee` and the `amount`. `fee` is the transaction fee that is prepaid for this call to be spent on gas. `deposit` is the attached deposit balance of NEAR tokens that the contract can spend, e.g. 10 tokens to pay for a crypto-corgi.
-- `Transfer` transfers the given amount of tokens from the originator to the receiver.
+- `Transfer` transfers the given `deposit` balance of tokens from the predecessor to the receiver.
-- `Stake` stakes the new total amount which is given in the `amount` field with the given `public_key`.
+- `Stake` stakes the new total `stake` balance with the given `public_key`.
 The difference in stake is taken from the account's balance (if the new stake is greater than the current one) at the moment when this action is executed, so it's not prepaid.
 There is no particular reason to stake on behalf of a newly created account, so we may disallow it.
 - `DeleteKey` deletes an old `AccessKey` identified by the given `public_key` from the account.
 Fails if the access key with the given public key doesn't exist.
 All next batched actions will continue to execute, even if the public key that authorized that transaction was removed.
 - `AddKey` adds a new given `AccessKey` identified by a new given `public_key` to the account.
 Fails if an access key with the given public key already exists.
 We removed `SwapKeyTransaction`, because it can be replaced with 2 batched actions - delete an old key and add a new key.

 The new `Receipt` contains the shared information and either one of the receipt actions or a list of actions:
-- `sender_id` the account ID of the immediate previous sender of this receipt.
-It can be different from the `originator_id` in some cases.
+- `predecessor_id` the account ID of the immediate previous sender (predecessor) of this receipt.
+It can be different from the `signer_id` in some cases, e.g. for promises.
 - `receiver_id` the account ID of the current account, on which we need to perform action(s).
 - `receipt_id` is a unique ID of this receipt (previously was called `nonce`).
 It's generated from either the signed transaction or the parent receipt.
 - `receipt` can be one of 2 types:
   - `ActionReceipt` is used to perform some actions on the receiver.
-  - `DataReceipt` is used when some data needs to be passed from the sender to the receiver, e.g. an execution result.
+  - `DataReceipt` is used when some data needs to be passed from the predecessor to the receiver, e.g. an execution result.

 To support promises and callbacks we introduce a concept of cross-shard data sharing with dependencies.
 Each `ActionReceipt` may have a list of input `data_id`.
 The execution will not start until all required inputs are received.
 Once the execution completes and if there is `output_data_id`, it produces a `DataReceipt` that will be routed to the `output_receiver_id`.

 `ActionReceipt` contains the following fields:
-- `originator_id` the account ID of the originator, who signed the transaction.
+- `signer_id` the account ID of the signer, who signed the transaction.
-- `originator_public_key` the public key that the originator used to sign the original signed transaction.
+- `signer_public_key` the public key that the signer used to sign the original signed transaction.
-- `refund_account_id` the account ID where to send the refund in case the transaction fails and/or there are remaining fees.
 - `output_data_id` is the data ID to create DataReceipt.
 If it's absent, then the `DataReceipt` is not created.
 - `output_receiver_id` is the account ID of the data receiver.
 It's needed to route `DataReceipt`.
 It's absent if the DataReceipt is not needed.
 - `input_data_id` is the list of data IDs that are required for the execution of the `ActionReceipt`.
 If some of data IDs is not available when the receipt is received, then the `ActionReceipt` is postponed until all data is available.
 Once the last `DataReceipt` for the required input data arrives, the action receipt execution is triggered.